nextcloud/vm/migrate/docker/readme.md

 Explanation of the bash script arguments:
 - destinationdir = the folder containing all the files needed to run the Docker container
-- nc_user = the nextcloud administor user
+- nc_user = the Nextcloud administrator user
 - nc_password = password for this user
 - nc_port = port exposed by the container